wbthomason/packer.nvim/README.md

   preview_updates     = false, -- If true, always preview updates before choosing which plugins to update, same as `PackerUpdate --preview`. git = {
-    cmd = 'git', -- The base command for git operations subcommands = { -- Format strings for git subcommands diff_fmt = '%%h %%s (%%cr)',
+    cmd = 'git', -- The base command for git operations depth = 1, -- Git clone depth clone_timeout = 60, -- Timeout, in seconds, for git clones
-    },
-    depth = 1, -- Git clone depth
-    clone_timeout = 60, -- Timeout, in seconds, for git clones
     default_url_format = 'https://github.com/%s' -- Lua format string used for "aaa/bbb" style plugins
   },
   display = {
-    non_interactive = false, -- If true, disable display windows for all operations compact         = false, -- If true, fold updates results by default open_fn         = nil, -- An optional function to open a window for packer's display open_cmd        = '65vnew \\[packer\\]', -- An optional command to open a window for packer's display working_sym     = '⟳', -- The symbol for a plugin being installed/updated error_sym       = '✗', -- The symbol for a plugin with an error in installation/updating done_sym        = '✓', -- The symbol for a plugin which has completed installation/updating
+    non_interactive = false, -- If true, disable display windows for all operations working_sym     = '⟳', -- The symbol for a plugin being installed/updated
+    error_sym       = '✗', -- The symbol for a plugin with an error in installation/updating
+    done_sym        = '✓', -- The symbol for a plugin which has completed installation/updating